joshrhily/AlertHangman/README.md

 # AlertHangman
-A terminal-based hangman game aimed to help my coworkers with department terminology.
-Also helps with office boredom.
+I created this game to get more familiar with Python.
+After sharing it with my coworkers, I saw its potential with educating the newer employees with our terminology.
+They've also provided feedback about features to implement, so I'll be updating the game as time goes on.